immortaltw/Behavioral-Cloning-Project/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2 as evidenced by observing the validation error per epoch during training.
 I used an adam optimizer with learning rate 0.001 and 0.0001 decay value.

-As a side note, I tried to use generator but it made the training so slow.
+As a side note, I tried to use generator but it made the training extremely slow.
 It was way too slow so I gave up.